suffolklibraries/sljekyll/_events/bury-2019-01-27-pilates.md

 Have a go at Pilates with Elaine from Abbeycroft Leisure as part of [Super Happy Sunday](/super-happy-sunday/)

-Please bring your own mat/towel/water bottle.
+Please bring your own mat (and towel/water bottle if needed).

 You can also use our [Move It sports equipment](/news/move-it/).